-EazyStock is an inventory optimisation tool that does all this for you, automating your forecasting, stocking policies and reordering processes.
-With EazyStock generating daily order proposals, inventory management teams can choose to approve every order or manage by exception.
+EazyStock inventory optimisation software automates your forecasting, stocking policies and reordering processes.
+It generates daily order proposals, so inventory management teams can choose to approve every order or manage by exception.
 The result is optimised inventory management that saves time, money and resources.

 If you’d like to know more about EazyStock, or inventory optimisation techniques, get in touch to speak to one of our friendly team.

 Last updated: 13/02/2023